okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    S: Temperature to set the platform to, in degrees C
+    S: (code) Temperature to set the platform to, in degrees C
-    T: (optional) If present, first change to the specified tool
+    T: (code, optional) If present, first change to the specified tool

 S3g Output